Village Projects

 Accessible & Affordable Transportation System

 The Village has taken measures to ensure that the island’s interests are protected as the developer (Bald Head Island Limited) exits the island.
 All island stakeholders must have an accessible and affordable transportation system now and in the future.
 These efforts have led to legal action by both parties.
 To keep islanders informed of the status of the litigation, a litigation tracker has been created and will be updated as necessary.
-Click HERE to view the latest tracker.
-It is updated monthly and reviewed at the monthly Village Council meetings.
-Village Staff also updates the legal expenses monthly.
-Click HERE to view the latest expenses.
-Click HERE to view a Q&A document regarding the pending litigation.
+The Village Council is updated each month on the ongoing litigation and expenses, and this information is included in the agenda packet for its regular meetings.
+Click HERE to view the agenda packets.

 What are the green plastic safety fences in the maritime forest?
 These are exclosures to protect vegetation from deer.
 See more information about these on the BHI Conservancy website HERE.
 Several were damaged from recent hurricanes and staff with the Bald Head Woods Reserve are aware of this and are evaluating options (repair/replace/remove).